shweta-Moni/shweta-Moni.github.io/_pages/cv.md

 Publications
 ======
-* Y Suo†, J G. Fedor†, H Zhang, K Tsolova, X Shi, K Sharma, S Kumari, M Borgnia, P Zhan, W Im, S Lee* Molecular basis of the urate transporter URAT1 inhibition by gout drugs. bioRxiv.
+* Y Suo†, J G. Fedor†, H Zhang, K Tsolova, X Shi, K Sharma, S Kumari, M Borgnia, P Zhan, W Im, S Lee* Molecular basis of the urate transporter URAT1 inhibition by gout drugs.
+Nat Commun 16, 5178 (2025).
 * **S. Kumari**, A. Mitra, and G. Bulusu, “Putative Role of cholesterol in shaping the structural and functional dynamics of Smoothened (SMO)”, The Journal of Physical Chemistry B, 127(44), 9476-9495.
 * **S. Kumari**, A. Mitra, and G. Bulusu, “Structural dynamics of Smoothened (SMO) in the ciliary membrane and its interaction with membrane lipids.”, Biochimica et Biophysica Acta (BBA)-Biomembranes, 1864(8), 183946.